cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 To summarize, this section has explored:

-* How to create the elements necessary for you to begin sending transactions to your Checkers blockchain, including encodable messages, a signing client, and action methods that permit interaction with the blockchain.
+* How to create the elements necessary for you to begin sending transactions to your checkers blockchain, including encodable messages, a signing client, and action methods that permit interaction with the blockchain.
 * How to test your signing client, including key preparation (with either a mnemonic or a private key) and client preparation, followed by functions such as creating a game, rejecting a game, or playing a move.

 </HighlightBox>